 I'm self-taught.
 On these pages, let me share some advice I've learned from experience and from various artists.
 There's surely a lot of terrible advice on how to draw and paint out there!

 I paint in acrylics on canvas.
-Here's my outdoor easel and indoor studio with a white floodlight, a computer running Blender on Ubuntu and a Husky.
+Here's my outdoor easel sitting in my indoor studio with a white daylight LED floodlight, and a computer with my reference photographs.

 I also paint in pastels, draw in colored pencils and graphite pencil.